Well, here’s a little about me…

 I was born in 1980.
-Grew up in Germany, on a farm, situated in the middle of a metropolitan area.
+Grew up in Germany, on a farm, situated in the middle of a metropolitan area, called Ruhrgebiet.
 So, yes, I know the smell of cow poo and sound of motorways very well.

 In 2005 I went to Sweden for a semester abroad.
-The day I arrived at the campus of Växjö University in August that year, I immediately fell in love with that beautiful place.
-And during that term, when I got to know the Sweden and the Swedes a bit better, even the whole country.
-(Unsurprisingly, until today, I still am in love. 🙂 )
+The day I arrived at the campus of Växjö University in August that year, I immediately fell in love with Sweden.

 During the first term I got the opportunity to stay one more term.
 So, one semesters turned into two.
 Then I got the permission to finish my studies with a Swedish Master degree, resulting in a second year in Sweden.
 After that I went back to Germany, for one year.
-During that year, I missed Sweden and the people I met there, a lot.
+During that year, I missed Sweden and the Swedish people, a lot.

 Since 2008 I have been living in Sweden.
 Temporarily in different cities like Stockholm, Umeå and Uppsala.
-Thereby always having a base in Växjö, in the center of Småland in the south of Sweden.
+At the same time always having a base in Växjö, in the south of Sweden.

 What I do here?
-Well, I help other people to understand Swedish culture, by writing about it (in books or on the web) or as a marketing consultant for German companies that want to enter the Swedish market and vice versa.
+Well, I help other people to understand Swedish culture, by writing about it (in books or on the web).

 In my leisure time I enjoy a walk along the shores of the idyllic lakes here and discover new sights or beautiful places here in Småland or other places in Sweden.